-For purposes of Item 10(e), the term "non-GAAP financial measures" has the same meaning as under Regulation G. Under Item 10(e), if a public company includes a non-GAAP financial measure in an SEC filing it must also include:
+For purposes of Item 10(e), the term "non-GAAP financial measures" has the same meaning as under Regulation G. 170 Under Item 10(e), if a public company includes a non-GAAP financial measure in an SEC filing (or an earnings release furnished under Form 8-K Item 2.02) it must also include: 171

-- a presentation, with equal or greater prominence, of the most directly comparable GAAP financial measure; - a quantitative reconciliation of the differences between the non-GAAP financial measure and the most directly comparable GAAP financial measure; - a statement why management believes the non-GAAP financial measure provides useful information for investors; and - · to the extent material, a statement of the additional purposes for which management uses the non-GAAP financial measure.
+- · a presentation, with equal or greater prominence, of the most directly comparable GAAP financial measure; - a quantitative reconciliation of the differences between the non-GAAP financial measure and the most directly comparable GAAP financial measure; - · a statement why management believes the non-GAAP financial measure provides useful information for investors; and - to the extent material, a statement of the additional purposes for which management uses the non-GAAP financial measure.

-Furthermore, Item 10(e) prohibits in SEC filings, among other things:
+Furthermore, Item 10(e) prohibits in SEC filings (but not an earnings release furnished under Form 8-K Item 2.02), among other things: 172

-- · non-GAAP measures of liquidity that exclude items requiring cash settlement, other than EBIT and EBITDA; - non-GAAP measures of performance that eliminate or smooth items characterized as non-recurring, unusual, or infrequent when it is reasonably likely that a similar charge or gain will recur within two years, or there was a similar charge or gain within the prior two years; - the presentation of non-GAAP financial measures on the face of the financial statements, in the accompanying notes, or on the face of any pro forma financial information required to be disclosed by Article 11 of S-X; and - using a name for non-GAAP financial measures that is the same as, or confusingly similar to, titles or descriptions used for GAAP financial measures.
+- non-GAAP measures of liquidity that exclude items requiring cash settlement, other than EBIT and EBITDA; - non-GAAP measures of performance that eliminate or smooth items characterized as non-recurring, unusual, or infrequent when it is reasonably likely that a similar charge or gain will recur within two years, or there was a similar charge or gain within the prior two years; - the presentation of non-GAAP financial measures on the face of the financial statements, in the accompanying notes, or on the face of any pro forma financial information required to be disclosed by Article 11 of S-X; and - using a name for non-GAAP financial measures that is the same as, or confusingly similar to, titles or descriptions used for GAAP financial measures.